-Where a warrantable condition exists, HFT will repair your equipment type or small offroad engine at no cost to you including diagnosis, parts and labor.
+Where a warrantable condition exists, HFT will repair your equipment type or small off-road engine at no cost to you including diagnosis, parts and labor.

-MANUFACTURER'S WARRANTY COVERAGE:
+MANUFACTURER'S WARRANTY COVERAGE

-The exhaust and evaporative emissions control system on your equipment type or small offroad engine is warranted for two years.
-If any emissions-related part on your (equipment type or small off-road) engine is defective, the part will be repaired or replaced by HFT.
+The exhaust and evaporative emissions control system on your equipment type or small off-road engine is warranted for two years.
+If any emissions-related part on your equipment type or small off-road engine is defective, the part will be repaired or replaced by HFT.

-OWNER'S WARRANTY RESPONSIBILITIES:
+OWNER'S WARRANTY RESPONSIBILITIES

-- As the equipment type or small off-road engine owner, you are responsible for the performance of the required maintenance listed in your owner's manual.
-HFT recommends that you retain all receipts covering maintenance on your equipment type or small off-road engine, but HFT cannot deny warranty coverage solely for the lack of receipts or for your failure to ensure the performance of all scheduled maintenance. - As the (equipment type or small off-road) engine owner, you should however be aware that HFT may deny you warranty coverage if your (equipment type or small off-road) engine or a part has failed due to abuse, neglect, or improper maintenance or unapproved modifications.
+- As the small off-road engine/equipment owner, you are responsible for the performance of the required maintenance listed in your owner's manual.
+HFT recommends that you retain all receipts covering maintenance on your small off-road engine/equipment, but HFT cannot deny warranty coverage solely for the lack of receipts or for your failure to ensure the performance of all scheduled maintenance. - As the small off-road engine/equipment owner, you should however be aware that HFT may deny you warranty coverage if your (equipment type or small off-road) engine or a part has failed due to abuse, neglect, or improper maintenance or unapproved modifications.